2026 Bangsamoro Parliament election: Sectoral representation

-The NMIPs, Traditional leaders, and Ulama representatives shall be elected in their own convention/assembly separate from the parliamentary elections.
+The NMIPs, Traditional leaders, and 'Ulama representatives were supposed be elected in their own convention/assembly separate from the parliamentary elections.
 The names of the elected representatives should be submitted to the Commission on Elections seven days prior to the parliamentary elections and would be proclaimed simultaneously with the rest of the elected members of parliament.

-Ballots for the election will include candidates’ photos and the official logos of political parties.
+Ultimately, the entire region voted at-large for sectoral seats, except for the NMIP seat, which was determined via convention a few weeks prior to the election.
+Voting system is first-past-the-post voting for all other sectors, except for settler communities, which is via plurality block voting.
+A voter may opt to vote for all sectors, even on ones the voter is not a part of (i.e., a Christian male settler senior citizen may opt to vote for the ballot question for women, traditional leaders, youth and Ulama).